-7 Thing you should before Buying a Handgun
+7 Thing you should know before Buying a Handgun

 There are plenty of things to think about when buying a handgun.
-In fact there are some many things to consider you could read multiple books and know everything.
+In fact there are so many things to consider you could read multiple books and not know everything.
 Here are just a few basic tips for buying a handgun.

 What will you use the gun for?

 Are you looking for self-protection?
 Do you plan on concealed carrying your gun?
 The answered to these questions make a big difference on the size and caliber of your gun.
 You most likely don’t want a .22LR for self-defense.
-On the flip side if you plan on concealing your gun it will be pretty hard if you buy a .44 Desert Eagle.
+On the flip side if you plan on concealing your gun it will be pretty hard to cover up a .44 Desert Eagle.

 If you plan on competition shooting, that leads to a whole different type of gun.
-It really depends on what competition you want to shoot in but you’ll need to know the competition rules and classification you’ll shoot in before you buy a handgun.
+It really depends on what competition you want to shoot in.
+You’ll need to know the competition rules and classification you are lan to shoot in before you buy a handgun.

 Know Your Local Laws

 You should always know your local gun laws.
-Each state has different requirements for the buying a handgun.
-Some cities even have more laws that the state doesn’t have.
-Nebraska requires anyone purchasing a handgun to get a permit first.
+Each state has different requirements for buying a handgun.
+Some cities even have more laws than the state does.
+Nebraska requires anyone purchasing a handgun to get a pistol purchase permit first.
 This is just a $5 background check good for 3 years.

-If you live in Lincoln there are certain misdemeanors that exclude you from owning a gun in the city.
+The city of Lincoln has certain misdemeanors that exclude you from owning a gun in the city.
 All though you can own a gun the rest of the state.
 The permit is good for the whole state so you may be approved for a permit even though you can’t own a gun in the city you live.
 Omaha requires you register all handguns, unless you have a Concealed Carry Permit.
 Other states have magazine capacity laws, and at least one state has a restriction on having hollow point ammunition.

 Types of Hand Guns

 There are two classifications of semi-auto handguns.
 Hammer fired and striker-fired.
-The hammer fired have the standard double action trigger.
-However they don’t have a single action trigger.
-Instead they have a double action single action trigger where the first shot acts like a double action and every follow-up shot acts like a single action trigger.
+Many hammer fired guns have either the standard double action trigger, or they have a double action single action trigger where the first shot acts like a double action and every follow-up shot acts like a single action trigger.
 The striker fired guns have a double action only trigger.

-The most popular handgun calibers are (smallest to largest) .22LR, .380, 9mm, .40 S&W, 45ACP, 10mm, 38SPL, .357.
-So you have a size picture the calibers are labeled in the size of bullet diameter.
+The most popular handgun calibers are (smallest to largest) .22LR, .380, 9mm, .40 S&W, 45ACP, 10mm, 38SPL, .357, 44 magnum.
+So you have a size picture.
+The calibers are labeled in the size of bullet diameter.
 You will notice some listed in inches and others listed in millimeters.
 This is because the 9mm, and 10mm where designed for guns that where first build in country’s that use the metric system.
 You may realize that the 10mm, .38SPL, and .357 listed after the .45ACP in order of size even though the bullet is smaller around.
 This is because they have a larger case than the .45ACP.

 Try them out

 Many ranges offer gun rentals.
-When you figure out the guns you’re interested in buying its a great idea to spend a few dollars and rent one to shot.
+When you figure out the guns you’re interested in buying, its a great idea to spend a few dollars and rent one to shot.
 Many times just handling a gun in the store doesn’t tell you enough.
-You can get a small feel of the trigger in the store, but shooting tells you exactly what you need.
+You can get a slight feel of the trigger in the store, but shooting tells you exactly what you need to know.
 Sometimes a gun that feels good in your hand doesn’t shoot well for you.
 Firing a handgun will let you know how much recoil it has.
 Not all handguns of the same caliber have the same recoil.
 If you don’t have a range near by to rent a gun from, at least see if any of your friends have a few different guns they will let you shoot.

 Find the right dealer

 There are plenty of places to get training.
 Most people start with their concealed carry permit.
 This training can be ok.
-Places like the NRA, and Massad Ayoob are great places to start.
+Places like the NRA, and Massad Ayoob are great places.
 You can also look for local instructors like Ben Branam at Modern Self Protection, and ranges like Nebraska Shooters offer training.
 You can even get internet only training from sites like Pantrao Productions.
 If all else fails there are plenty of Podcasts that teach you about firearms.
 Just make sure when you find an instructor that they are themselves dedicated to taking training.
 You should never trust an instructor that thinks he knows it all.
 They rarely do.
 Also make sure you feel safe with the trainer you select.
 He should follow the rules of gun safety.